IraqOfficial Name: Republic of Iraq

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Iraq, you are subject to its laws.
 Foreign laws and legal systems can be vastly different than our own.
 If you break local laws in Iraq, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not wherever you go.
 Persons violating Iraq’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
 In some places you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.
-In some places, driving under the influence could land you immediately in jail.
-There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods.
+In some places, driving under the influence of alcohol or drugs could land you immediately in jail.
+There are also some things that might be legal in the country you visit, but still illegal in the United States.
+For example, you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 Penalties for the possession, using, or trafficking in illegal drugs in Iraq are severe, and convicted offenders can expect long jail sentences and heavy fines, and in some cases may be subject to the death penalty.

 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.